 I don’t know how true this is but share your own idea in the comments.

-You’ll need basic cooking tools used for cooking at large quantities.
+You’ll need basic cooking tools used for cooking in large quantities.
 Basically almost all the kitchen utensils in your kitchen you use for cooking but in bigger sizes.

 - Big frying pans